Discover dynamic education programs and curriculum resources about the history of our city, state, and nation.

 THE VOICES OF HISTORY, 2017 – 2018

-Using a multitude of primary sources from the New-York Historical Society’s collections and library, students will experience history through the words and actions of the statesmen, rebels, mothers, and explorers who shaped our nation.
-Each five-week course will examine the lives, influence, and perspective of two individuals from a shared moment in our nation’s history.
-Students will engage letters, diaries, and speeches of these individuals and consider how each shaped American history through their unique and compelling voices.
+Using a multitude of primary sources from the New-York Historical Society’s Museum and Library collections, students will experience history through the words and actions of the statesmen, rebels, mothers, and explorers who shaped our nation.
+Each course in the five-week series will examine the lives, influence, and perspectives of two individuals from a shared moment in our nation’s history.
+Students will examine letters, diaries, and speeches and consider how each person shaped American history through their unique and compelling voices.

 Students must be the age required for their specific class by the date of the first class.

 September 15 and 22, October 6, 13, 20

 Examine how two overlooked figures left big impressions on American culture during the United States’ industrial age.
 Immigrant photographer Jacob Riis awakened the middle class to the injustices experienced by poor immigrant families, and Emily Roebling committed herself to the completion of the iconic Brooklyn Bridge.

 November 3, 10, 17, December 1 and 8